Should You Worry About This One Ingredient In Costco's Rotisserie Chicken?

-If you'd like to count for yourself, this photo of a Kirkland rotisserie chicken label (via Facebook) shows 11 ingredients (including water): chicken, water, salt, sodium phosphates, hydrolyzed casein, modified corn starch, sugar, dextrose, chicken broth, isolated soy protein lecithin, and mono-and-diglycerides.
-(Six of these – including water – are things you might actually have in your kitchen.)
-As Miller points out, this is actually not too bad for processed or prepared food, although it is 5 more ingredients than you'll need to make your own Costco chicken taste-alike at home.
+If you'd like to count for yourself, just check out a Kirkland rotisserie chicken label, which shows 11 ingredients (including water): chicken, water, salt, sodium phosphates, hydrolyzed casein, modified corn starch, sugar, dextrose, chicken broth, isolated soy protein lecithin, and mono-and-diglycerides.
+Six of these — including water — are things you might actually have in your kitchen.
+As Miller points out, this is actually not too bad for processed or prepared food, although it is five more ingredients than you'll need to make your own Costco chicken taste-alike at home.
+However, there is one particular ingredient here that might pose a problem for some people, and that's sodium phosphate, which can cause some major issues to certain organs.

 Sodium phosphate has its hazards